-3. Publish Your Form and Perform the Test
+3. Publishing Your Form and Performing the Test

 Now that you’ve set up the form, you can go back to your WordPress dashboard.
 You can either create a new page or edit an existing page to publish the form you just created.

-To publish the form, click the Add Form button just above the text editor.
 Now you’ll be asked to select a form.
-Select the form you just created and click the Add Form button.
+Go ahead and choose the form you just created from the dropdown.

-Your form is now embedded on the page, so you can publish your page and visit it on the front end.
+This will embed your form on the page, so you can publish your page and visit it on the front end of your site.

 To begin your test payment, you’ll need to fill out the form with the Personal test email listed on your PayPal Sandbox page.

-To avoid entering login details again in a couple of steps, you can check the Stay logged in for faster checkout option.
+To avoid entering login details again in a couple of steps, you can check the Stay logged in for faster purchases option.

-Now you’ll next be taken to the Order Summary page.
+Once you’ve logged in, you’ll be taken to the Order Summary page.
 You can check that the total matches what was listed in the form, then click the Pay Now button.

 Your test order has now been completed!
 You’ll see a page to confirm this.

 As a last step, we’ll check that the order displays on your Personal test account in PayPal.
 To do this, return to your Sandbox Test Accounts page on PayPal’s Developer site.